Freeform Wirework Beaded Pendant Tutorial

 Your tutorial is delivered as an ebook, so it’s an immediate download.
 This means you can satisfy your “need to bead” at any time of day or night!

 (Keep in mind that while you’re not getting a paperback copy in the mail, it also means that you don’t have to wait for the mailman — yay!)
 Also, because of the nature of this tutorial, there are no refunds.
 But I’ve tried my best to over-deliver for you!

 The freeform wirework pendant tutorial is just $5, and you’ll get instructions for making both the Under the Sea and Desert Spirit pendants.
 You’ll get all kinds of compliments, and you’ll be able to proudly say, “Yes, I made this myself!”

 And guess what else?
 You can use these designs in jewelry that you sell!
 Yep, you can use the directions to make jewelry and then offer it for sale.
 (All I ask is that you credit me with the original design — fair enough?)

-So click the “Add to Cart” button below and you’re on your way to making your very own freeform wirework beaded pendants.
+So click the “Add to Cart” button above and you’re on your way to making your very own freeform wirework beaded pendants.
 It’s secure and you can safely pay with any major credit card.
 You’ll receive the download link in an email lickety-split after you place your order.

 Thanks so much and I hope you enjoy making this piece of wire and beaded jewelry!